mAbduqayum/python-workbook/200_repetitions/205_average/average.md

 - Read values from the user until 0 is entered (sentinel value)
 - Compute the average of all values (excluding the 0)
 - Display the average
-- Display an error message if the first value is 0

 ## Examples
 **Example 1:**